-The Administration is contemplating a withdrawal from the Bond Resolution to make an additional contribution to the Business Lending Program.
+The Administration expects to make a withdrawal from the Bond Resolution in an amount not to exceed \$5,000,000 to make an additional contribution to the Business Lending Program.
+Such funds, if withdrawn, would be deposited to the General Bond Reserve Fund and would continue to be assets of the Administration until such time as they are applied to finance specific commercial business projects when the related financing closes.
 Any such withdrawal would be made in compliance with the Bond Resolution's requirements for withdrawals free and clear of the pledge and lien of the Bond Resolution.
 In no event will the Administration make a withdrawal from the Bond Resolution which would adversely affect the ratings of the Bonds.
 See "SECURITY FOR THE BONDS - Certain Withdrawals from the Bond Resolution."
 As with the withdrawal from the Single Family Resolution, the Administration would not expect to reimburse the Bond Resolution for any such withdrawal.